tomidiy/ActiveNematics2D/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)] (LICENSE)

 ## Overview
 This repository contains a C-based simulation of active nematic systems, a computational model for studying the dynamics of active matter, such as liquid crystals or biological systems with self-driven components.
 The code implements a lattice-based numerical simulation to model the evolution of the Q-tensor (describing nematic order), velocity field, and pressure field, using Euler updates and finite-difference methods.
-Key features include GPU-acceleratable algorithms (aligned with CUDA expertise from my resume) and efficient handling of large-scale datasets for physical systems.
+Key features include GPU-acceleratable algorithms and efficient handling of large-scale datasets for physical systems.

 ## Features
 - **2D Lattice Simulation**: Models active nematic systems on a 64x64 grid with periodic boundary conditions.